The Contrarian Take: How To Argue Halloween III is the Best Halloween Movie (Besides The Original)

 Halloween (Reboot/Legacyquel): 79%

-Just present this to your friends, in fact ask them to guess the rotten tomatoes of each Halloween movie.
+You can present this to your friends, and in fact, ask them to guess the rotten tomatoes in each Halloween movie.
 This might make your case right here!

-(Tip: it won’t, and you’ll likely get into some arguments about why rotten tomato score is flawed and worthless.
-If you REALLY want to go off on a tangent, bring up the points I make here defending Rotten Tomatoes, but otherwise, just move on)
+(Tip: it won’t, and you’ll likely get into arguments about why the rotten tomato score is flawed and worthless.
+If you want to go off on a tangent, bring up the points I make here defending Rotten Tomatoes, but otherwise, just move on.

-Some point during presenting this contention, see if you can get some consensus that Halloween 3 is at least better or more interesting than Halloween V, VI, Resurrection, the Zombie movies, and Halloween Kills.
+While presenting this contention, see if you can get some consensus that Halloween 3 is at least better or more interesting than Halloween V, VI, Resurrection, the Zombie movies, and Halloween Kills.
 This should be easy.
-Those sequels are borderline unwatchable and uninteresting, it is basically the same chase movie that you have seen before without anything interestingly atmospheric as the original.
+Those sequels are borderline unwatchable and uninteresting; it is basically the same chase movie you have seen before, without anything interestingly atmospheric as the original.

 Where this gets challenging is arguing Halloween III vs Halloween II, Halloween IV, and the legacy-quel.